mysociety/pombola/docs/OVERVIEW.md

 be helpful.

-When installing the system note that many additional files and directories will be created alongside the top level git repo checkout.
-These include the 'media_root' for uploaded images, and the 'pombola_xapian' for the search index.
+When installing the system note that many additional files and directories will be created in the `data/` directory in the top level git repo checkout.
+These include the 'media_root' for uploaded images, the virtualenv and various others.

 All data is stored in the database, but some is copied into the search engine implemented using Haystack for full text searching.